luizpericolo/styleguide/board-team/README.md

 const MinutesDeleteModal;
 ```

-For codestyle we fallow most of this
+For codestyle we follow most of this

 https://github.com/carta/carta-web/pull/23504